 Culture Unbound: Journal of Current Cultural Research is an academic journal for border-crossing cultural research, including cultural studies as well as other interdisciplinary and transnational currents.
 It serves as a forum with a wider scope than existing journals for various subfields of cultural research and is globally open to articles from all areas in this large field.
 The journal was launched in 2009 we will celebrate our five year anniversary by inviting all our readers, authors, guest editors and followers to a workshop the subject ‘Publishing for Public Knowledge’ that will be held on November 20, 2014.

 Since it was launched in June 2009, Culture Unbound has published a large number of articles on a wide range of topics.
 Some of them are single articles, but the core of our publication consists of thematic sections on particularly interesting and relevant issues.
 These are edited by specially invited guest editors who contribute with a unique insight into the latest developments within their fields of research.
-The first four volumes contain 15 thematic sections: ‘What’s the Use of Cultural Research?’; ’City of Signs/Signs of the City’; ‘Surveillance’; ‘Rural Media Spaces’; ‘Culture, Work and Emotion’; ‘Literary Public Spheres’; ‘Uses of the Past: Nordic Historic Cultures in a Comparative Perspective’; ‘Fashion, Market, Materiality’; ‘Creativity Unbound – Policies, Government and the Creative Industries’; ‘Exhibiting Europe: The Development of European Narratives in Museums, Collections and Exhibitions’; ‘Shanghai Modern: The Future in Microcosm?’, ‘Culturalisation at an Australian-Swedish Crossroads’; ‘Self-Care Translated into Practice’ and ‘Objectification, Measurement and Standardization’; ‘Reports and Reflections from The Field: Current Issues in European Cultural Studies’, ‘Feminist Cultural Studies’, ‘Communicating Culture in Practice’ and ‘Pursuing the Trivial’.
+The first five volumes contain 19 thematic sections: ‘What’s the Use of Cultural Research?’; ’City of Signs/Signs of the City’; ‘Surveillance’; ‘Rural Media Spaces’; ‘Culture, Work and Emotion’; ‘Literary Public Spheres’; ‘Uses of the Past: Nordic Historic Cultures in a Comparative Perspective’; ‘Fashion, Market, Materiality’; ‘Creativity Unbound – Policies, Government and the Creative Industries’; ‘Exhibiting Europe: The Development of European Narratives in Museums, Collections and Exhibitions’; ‘Shanghai Modern: The Future in Microcosm?’, ‘Culturalisation at an Australian-Swedish Crossroads’; ‘Self-Care Translated into Practice’; ‘Objectification, Measurement and Standardization’; ‘Reports and Reflections from The Field: Current Issues in European Cultural Studies’, ‘Feminist Cultural Studies’, ‘Communicating Culture in Practice’ and ‘Pursuing the Trivial’.
 They can all be found under Back Volumes.

 Culture Unbound is based at three vigorous Linköping University units that provide a unique Swedish profile, building new bridges between regional and global research traditions: